FonazzaStent/Text2Chord/ReadMe.txt

 Text to Chord 1.1.0

-The program can convert words and sentences to 4 notes, to form a chord or inspire harmony and melody for music creation.
+The program can convert words and sentences to 5 note chords, to inspire music creation.
 Have fun turning into music your name, your friends' name, your city name, your favorite team name, your pet name.
 Type or paste text into the text window.
 Click File-Generate Chord (or Alt-G) to generate the chords.
 The program will display on the right side of the textbox three chords of 5 notes generated from three different algorithms.
 The resulting notes can be used as a starting point to inspire harmony or melody